 - Your EB-5 investment should generate a minimum of 10 jobs, RC projects normally add a cushion to the 10 jobs requirement, check how much is the cushion for each of the projects you are evaluating.

 There are many other things to be aware of, when selecting a Regional Center.
-Without a Veteran’s knowledge of these things, it’s very stressful for you to choose the right RC Project.
-Quite a few of the RCs have excellent track records, but past performance is no indication or a guarantee for success in the future.
+Without a Veteran’s knowledge of these things, it’s very stressful for you to choose the right Project.
+Quite a few of the Regional Centers have excellent track records, but past performance is no indication or a guarantee for success in the future.
 After all, it is the success of the project that decides whether you get the green card.
 And No regional center will guarantee you that.
 And if they are, run away from them, because they are lying.